tttppp/ragl/rules.md

 2.3.4 These players will be placed into divisions using all-time ranking from the OpenRA 1v1 Ladder, and if necessary drawing lots, for seeding.

+2.3.5 Players who have been forfeit or disqualified in more seasons than they have completed will need to play some pre-season games on the ladder to be eligible to return.
+Players must have played `4*(incomplete - complete)²` games on the ladder in the month prior to registration closing.

+For example: If a player has season forfeit in 3 seasons and only completed 1 season then they must play `4*(3-1)² = 4*2² = 16` preseason ladder games to be eligible for the season.

 ## 2.4 Waiting list

 2.4.1 In the event of players leaving the lowest division during first week for any reasons, vacant slots may be re-occupied by the players from Waiting list.

-2.4.2 Waiting list is composed of players failing to qualify through pre-season qualification tournament and late signups that have missed the qualification tournament (or when the tournament didn't take place), in order of performance in qualification tournament and then by enlisting datetime.
+2.4.2 Waiting list is composed of players failing to qualify through late signups that have missed the qualification tournament (or when the tournament didn't take place), in order of performance in qualification tournament and then by enlisting datetime.

 2.4.3 Any matches that were scheduled to be played before the player promotion from Waiting list takes place are to be played out of order until the end of the group stage (same rules as player-delayed matches).